zjia0259/comp5339_assign2/README.md

 The dashboard receives live MQTT messages, stores and reads data from a local DuckDB database, and visualises the latest facility-level and state-level information using Dash and Plotly.

+To avoid inconsistencies in the data catalog, the Jupyter script on the data sending end must run on Colab.
+And then, to emphasize...

 ## 1. Project Structure

 The main files used in this project are: